 Examples of fine motor tasks

-- Pick up piece of kibble from container with fingers or spoon
+- Pick up kibble from container with fingers or spoon

-- Deliver piece of kibble to dog or to treat spoon
+- Deliver kibble to the dog or to a treat spoon

 - Attach/remove leash from collar